ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 <button on="tap:AMP.setState({name: 'Priya'})">I am Priya</button>
 ```

-Similarly, when using an API whose output you control, you may be able to implement business logic on the server, and you may be able to format the data it outputs so that it fits smoothly into an `amp-mustache` template. `amp-list` is a good fit in such cases.
+Similarly, when using an API whose output you control, you may be able to implement business logic on the server.
+You may be able to format the data the API outputs so that it fits smoothly into an `amp-mustache` template. `amp-list` is a good fit in such cases.

 `amp-bind` also provides a straightforward mechanism to communicate between AMP components.
 In this example, tapping on an image in an `<amp-selector>` sets the state variable `selectedSlide` to `0`, which in turn makes an `<amp-carousel>` move to its first slide.